FVITech/NFTE/README.md

 2. Have them criticize a local business.
 3. Have them come up with a secret.
 4. Have them come up with a low or zero cost strategy to test their assumption.

+##Resources
+1. fvi.edu/blog - we have a whole startup series of blog posts.
+2. fvi.edu/coders_corner - check out the drill sergeant app.
+3. Me.
+Don't hesitate to contact me.
+4. The men who built America.
+5. The lean Startup by Eric Ries
+6. Growth Hacker Marketing by Ryan Holiday
+7. Zero to One by Peter Thiel
+8. Scrum: The Art of Doing Twice the Work in Half the Time, by Jeff Sutherland